Kew High School

 Kew High School is a co-educational school in suburban Melbourne for students in years 7–12.

-The school has an enrolment of approximately 1146 students from the suburbs of Kew, Balwyn, Hawthorn, Ivanhoe, and Richmond.
+The school has an enrolment of approximately 1146 students from the suburbs of Kew, East Kew, Balwyn North, Balwyn, Deepdene, Alphington, Ivanhoe, Ivanhoe East, Eaglemont and Bulleen.

 School grounds and facilities

 The school is situated on a single campus adjoining parkland in the suburb of East Kew, approximately 8 kilometres from Melbourne CBD.